-- Don't expose your glider to unnecessary UV radiation for example by leaving it on the landing site unpacked. - Don't fold the Mylar reinforcements at the cell openings too hard. - If you pack the glider when it is wet or just damp, it has to be dried later.
+- Don't expose your glider to unnecessary UV radiation for example by leaving it on the landing site unpacked. - Don't fold the nylon rods at the cell openings too hard.
+(But they don't need more care than mylar reinforcements do) - If you pack the glider when it is wet or just damp, it has to be dried later.
 Don't leave it packed in a wet condition! - When you practice ground handling, avoid crashing the glider hard on the ground with the leading edge, as this might lead to damage. - Avoid unnecessary dirt or sharp stones touching the lines and the cloth.
 Don't step on the lines if they are laying on a stony surface! - Humidity combined with dirt can lead to shrinking of the lines and thereby to the wrong trim on your glider.
-Salt water (sweat) may damage the lines in the long run. - To store your glider for a longer time, avoid a humid or a very hot environment.
+Saltwater (sweat) may damage the lines in the long run. - To store your glider for a longer time, avoid a humid or a very hot environment.
 (Like in a car during hot summer days)